Home / packaging / dieline

 What is a Dieline in Packaging?

 A dieline is a 2D template that outlines the layout, dimensions, and structural elements of packaging designs.
 It ensures precision in cutting, folding, and assembling packaging materials, making it an essential tool for manufacturers and designers.
-Dielines are applicable to various packaging types, including boxes, labels, bottles, and brochures.
+Dielines apply to various packaging types, including boxes, labels, bottles, and brochures.

 What are the Different Types of Lines and Areas used in a Dieline?